nihole/wikigraph/README.md

 # Wave Analysis

+The best way to undesratand what is [wave analysis](https://habr.com/ru/post/506670/) is to refer to the examples.

-Here is a brief presentation of [wave analysis](https://habr.com/ru/post/506670/):
+Here is a brief vocabular and main concepts.

 - **Root**.
 Each graph has a root that represents the statement under discussion, and the entire graph is a set of pros and cons with respect to that root statement.

 Consider two statements: A and B. We will assume that each of these statements can be either true or false.
-Then the following dependences of statement A on B are possible:
+Then the following dependences of statement A on B are possible in wave analysis:

 - **Independence**.
 (A does not depend on B).
 The truth or falsity of statement A does not depend in any way on the truth or falsity of statement B.